aptech/docs/docs/CR-packedToSp.rst

 | real non-zero values | imaginary non-zero values | row indices | column indices |
 +----------------------+---------------------------+-------------+----------------+

-Note that spCreate may be faster.
+Note that :func:`spCreate` may be faster.

-Since sparse matrices are strongly typed in GAUSS, y must be defined as a sparse matrix before the call to packedToSp.
+Since sparse matrices are strongly typed in GAUSS, *y* must be defined as a sparse matrix before the call to :func:`packedToSp`.

 Examples